Cawthirn History, Family Crest & Coats of Arms

-Anglo-Saxon name Cawthirn come from when the family resided in Cawthorn, in the North Riding of Yorkshire, or in Cawthorne, in the West Riding.
+The roots of the Anglo-Saxon name Cawthirn come from when the family resided in Cawthorn, in the North Riding of Yorkshire, or in Cawthorne, in the West Riding.
 While the names are superficially similar,their origins are different.

 The village of Cawthorne's name appeared as Caltorne in the Domesday Book.
 Further research revealed that the name is derived from the Old English terms cald and thorne, which mean cold and thorn tree, respectively.
 It meant exposed thorn tree, and probably indicated a location marked by a solitary thorn tree.

 Early Origins of the Cawthirn family

 Over in Lancashire, Nether Wyersdale was an ancient family seat.
 "The ancestors of the late John Fenton Cawthorne, Esq., M. P. for Lancaster, are said to have held a portion of Wyersdale for six or seven hundred years; and George III. once contemplated the revival of the barony of Wyersdale in the person of Mr. Cawthorne, whom he intended to create lord Wyersdale.
 Wyreside, an elegant mansion, has long been the residence of the Cawthorne family."

 In nearby Over Wyersdale, a close branch of the family was found.
 "William Cawthorne, in 1683, gave a school-house, with a messuage, some land, and a rent-charge of £15, for which 30 boys are instructed; and another school has an allowance of £20 per annum from the Society of Friends."

-Early History of the Cawthirn family
+Important Dates for the Cawthirn family

-Another 309 words (22 lines of text) covering the years 1175, 1273, 1379, 1719, 1788, 1605, 1659, 1719 and 1761 are included under the topic Early Cawthirn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cawthirn research.
+Another 155 words (11 lines of text) covering the years 1175, 1273, 1379, 1719, 1788, 1605, 1659, 1605, 1605, 1637, 1719 and 1761 are included under the topic Early Cawthirn History in all our PDF Extended History products and printed products wherever possible.

 Cawthirn Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Cawthirn has been recorded under many different variations, including Cawthorn, Cawthorne, Cauthorn, Cauthorne, Cawtharne, Cothern, Cothern, Cawthern and many more.

 Early Notables of the Cawthirn family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Cawthirn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Cawthirn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cawthirn family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Cawthirn or a variant listed above: Richard Cawthorne, who settled in Virginia in 1681; Jacob Cawthorn, who immigrated to Virginia in 1719; Charles Cawthorne, a convict who arrived in Maryland in 1720.